carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/cdf-reason-dismissal/README.md

 ## 📄 Description

-If the CDF does not exist for the `END` event, check if the justification field for dispensing with the CDF is declared.
+If the CDF does not exist for some event, check if the justification field for dispensing with the CDF is declared.

 ## 📂 Implementation